Feyerabend/ABC80/README.md

 * Swedish keyboard (sold in some other countries also, Hungary e.g. with presumably Hungarian keyboard)
 * Sound (actually a decent chip SN76477, but not fully used by the computer)
-* Expansion slot (the DIAB favored 4680 bus, used often for miscellaneous instruments, measurements, ...)
+* Expansion slot (the DIAB favoured 4680 bus, used often for miscellaneous instruments, measurements, ...)

 I don't remember, but maybe the tape recorder was included at times.
-Disc drives were sold both from 3rd party, and from the manufacturer DIAB.
+Disc drives were sold both from 3rd parties, and from the manufacturer DIAB.
 Later on the ABC80 could be extended with other 3rd party additions such as contemporary popular 80 column cards, CP/M, and local network, which expanded its lifetime in the start of the 80s.
 But the support wasn't